nginx-clojure/nginx-clojure.github.io/More.md

 3.7  About Logging
 -----------------

-For logging with nginx-clojure  there are some ways
+For logging with nginx-clojure there are several ways

-1. Using System.err.print/println will write log to nginx error.log.
+1. Using System.err.print/println will write a log to nginx error.log.
 This way is simplest but logging information will be mixed if you have more than one nginx worker.
 2. Using clojure tools.logging + logback or slf4j +  logback, we can get one log file per nginx worker.

 e.g